twinmum1277/scalebaron/paper.md

 # Summary

-Elemental imaging techniques (e.g., laser ablation inductively coupled plasma time of flight mass spectrometry (LA-ICP-TOF-MS) or synchrotron X-ray fluorescence (SXRF)) collect spatially resolved elemental data in the form of maps (matrix format files).
-Originating in geochemistry, these techniques have become more common in the biological sciences, where experiments involve between-sample comparisons and replication.
-The Biomedical National Elemental Imaging Resource (BNEIR) operates as a shared resource that enables users in the biomedical sciences to gain rapid access to elemental imaging, offering analysis via LA-ICP-TOF-MS. In general, elemental imaging software packages tend to work with a single multi-channel data file at a time, and have technique-specific functions.
-In our experience of operating a shared resource, where quality control and quantification are among resource services, users need intuitive stand-alone image manipulation software modules that show multiple maps on the same quantitative (parts per million, ppm or counts per second, CPS) and spatial scale, so they can quick assess their experimental results.
+Elemental imaging techniques, e.g., laser ablation inductively coupled plasma time of flight mass spectrometry (LA-ICP-TOF-MS) or X-ray fluorescence microscopy (XFM), collect spatially resolved elemental data, consisting of multiple channels (or elements) and the coordinates (X and Y values) for each pixel.
+For interoperability, elemental imaging data is therefore reducible to matrix format data files.
+Originating in geochemistry, elemental imaging has become an important tool in the biological sciences, where experiments require between-sample comparisons and replication.
+The Biomedical National Elemental Imaging Resource (BNEIR) operates as a shared resource that enables users in the biomedical sciences to gain rapid access to elemental imaging, offering analysis via LA-ICP-TOF-MS. In general, elemental imaging software tends to work with a single multi-channel data file at a time, and has technique-specific functions for peak fitting, background correction and quantification to optimize the final data output.
+In our experience of operating an elemental imaging shared resource, where quality control and quantification are carried out by resource staff prior to releasing data, users need intuitive stand-alone image manipulation software modules that specifically allow them to show multiple maps on the same quantitative (parts per million, ppm or counts per second, CPS) and spatial scale, so they can quick assess their experimental results.

 # Statement of Need

 There are many software applications for manipulating and visualizing LA-ICP-MS, SXRF, and XRF data [@Weiskirchen2019].
-To our knowledge, only two - The MicroAnalysis Toolkit [@Webb2011] and HDIP from Teledyne can load multiple datasets for comparison, and those that do are loading complete multi-channel dataset.
-With each LA-ICP-TOF-MS data file in the GB range, this rapidly becomes impractical for biological experiments, where data sets can have up to 20 or more specimens for comparison.
+To our knowledge, only two - The MicroAnalysis Toolkit [@Webb2011] and HDIP from Teledyne can load multiple datasets for comparison.
+With each LA-ICP-TOF-MS data file in the GB range, loading the entire multi-channel dataset rapidly becomes impractical for biological experiments that can have up to 20 or more specimens for comparison.
 Additionally, loading fluorescence images for coregistration can triple file sizes, making whole experiments too computationally heavy for users to work with.
 Experiences at the Biomedical National Elemental Imaging Resource (BNEIR), an elemental imaging shared resource, uncovered a need for simple, *technique-independent* intuitive data visualization tools to compare multiple maps on the same abundance and spatial scale and to explore single imaging data files.

 **ScaleBarOn and Muad'Data** are lightweight, Python general user interfaces (GUIs) that work with Microsoft Excel matrix files exported from technique-specific software that were created in direct response to BNEIR user needs.